What is Wind Energy?

-Excessive heating of earth due to burning of fossil fuels have forced people across the globe to generate power through wind.
-Wind is another form of solar energy and is caused by uneven heating of the atmosphere by the sun, the irregularities of the earth’s surface and the rotation of the earth.
-Wind energy doesn’t generate any toxic emissions like fossil fuels and provide clean source of power.
+Excessive heating of earth due to the burning of fossil fuels has forced people across the globe to generate power through wind.
+The wind is another form of solar energy and is caused by uneven heating of the atmosphere by the sun, the irregularities of the earth’s surface, and the rotation of the earth.
+Wind energy doesn’t generate any toxic emissions like fossil fuels and provides a clean source of power.
 Like any other source of power generation, wind energy has its own set of advantages and disadvantages.

 Before we get to understand what wind energy is, it would be helpful to know how winds are formed.

-Wind is formed by large convectional currents in the earth’s atmosphere, powered by the sun’s heat energy.
-This basically implies that as long as the sun is shining, wind will be available.
+The wind is formed by large convectional currents in the earth’s atmosphere, powered by the sun’s heat energy.
+This basically implies that as long as the sun is shining, the wind will be available.

 So, wind energy is energy derived from the motion of the wind.
 Essentially, the speed of the wind, which is full of kinetic energy, is harvested and converted into mechanical energy to be used to turn windmills.
 The energy can also be converted into electricity.
 How?
 By installing turbines in their paths.
 The speeding winds will turn the turbine, which is tethered to a generator.
 The turning turbine will spark the generator to produce electricity.

 The potential for wind energy is enormous.
 In fact, scientists say that wind power is capable of supplying over 20% of world electricity if the necessary technologies are in place.
 The advantages and disadvantages of wind energy are in-depth.